Bogala/langton-ant-dojo/STEP_5.md

 export {MainState, Ant} from './reducer';
 ```
-Now, we use compose to enhance previous configuration with epicMiddleWare (redux-observable)
+Now, we are using compose to enhance previous configuration with epicMiddleWare (redux-observable).

 ### Update App container
-Our mapDispatchToProps don't need interval anymore. we will use dispatch to call redux an epic middleware :
+Our mapDispatchToProps doesn't need interval anymore. we will use dispatch to call redux an epic middleware :
 ``` typescript
 const mapDispatchToProps: MapDispatchToProps<AppEventProps, AppProps> = (dispatch, ownProps) => ({
     onPlay: () => {